deepin-community/intel-media-driver/README.md

     - If trying to use pre-built open source kernel binaries, please add BUILD_KERNELS=OFF(Default).
     - If trying to rebuild open source kernel from source code, please add BUILD_KERNELS=ON.

-Media-driver requires special i915 kernel mode driver (kmd) version to support the following new platforms since upstream version of i915 kmd does not fully support them (pending patches upstream):
+Media-driver requires special i915 kernel mode driver (KMD) version to support the following new platforms since upstream version of i915 KMD does not fully support them (pending patches upstream):
-- DG1
+- DG1/SG1
-- SG1
+- Alchemist(DG2)/ATSM

-By default, media-driver builds against upstream i915 kmd and will miss support for the platforms listed above.
-To enable new platforms which require special i915 kmd specify `ENABLE_PRODUCTION_KMD=ON` (default: `OFF`) build configuration option.
+By default, media-driver builds against upstream i915 KMD and will miss support for the platforms listed above.
+To enable new platforms which require special i915 KMD and specify `ENABLE_PRODUCTION_KMD=ON` (default: `OFF`) build configuration option.

 ## Known Issues and Limitations